neovim/neovim/runtime/colors/README.txt

 - Do not use hard coded escape sequences, these will not work in other terminals.
 Always use #RRGGBB for the GUI.

-- When targetting 8-16 colors terminals, don't count on "darkblue" to be blue and dark, or on "2" to be even vaguely reddish.
+- When targeting 8-16 colors terminals, don't count on "darkblue" to be blue and dark, or on "2" to be even vaguely reddish.
 Names are more portable than numbers, though.

-- When targetting 256 colors terminals, prefer colors 16-255 to colors 0-15
+- When targeting 256 colors terminals, prefer colors 16-255 to colors 0-15
   for the same reason.

 - Typographic attributes (bold, italic, underline, reverse, etc.) are not